Ajjarvis/Automatic_Attendance_System/README.md

 # Automatic_Attendance_System
 Automatic Attendance System based on Face Recognition

+-> Clone/Download all files in one folder
+-> First you have to create 3 files "faces","attendance_files" and "trainer" in that folder

-There is "firstpage.py" file which is tkinter based ui application.
+There is "firstpage.py" file which is tkinter based UI application.

   1) Collect 200 sample faces of students("Collect Samples")
   2) Train the model("Train Model")